yycunc/MUNIn/README.md

 ***The 8 required command parameters*** by H-HMRF include:

--I, HiC input data file, which is a text file, with 5 columns respectively as sample index, middle point of fragment 1, middle point of fragment 2, observed frequency and expected frequency.
-The example file for GM12878 is GM_1_50875000_51725000.txt.
+-I, HiC input data file, which is a text file, with 5 columns in the order of the middle position of fragment 1, the middle position of fragment 2, observed contact frequency, expected contact frequency, and p-value estimated from Fit-Hi-C. See the above section for an example input file GM_1_50875000_51725000.txt.

--NP, size of HiC contact matrix.
+-NP, number of fragments/bins in the input HiC data.

--Tune, .
+-Tune, number of steps for tuning the parameters.

--NG, number of Gibbs sample.
+-NG, number of Gibbs samples.

--Bininitial, the middle point of the first fragment 1.
+-Bininitial, the middle position of the first fragment/bin.

--Binsize, fragment length.
+-Binsize, fragment/bin length.

 -SEED, seed of the random number generator.
 Setting the seed to a fixed value can make the results reproducible.

--O, output folder, which contains the output files of inferred peak status and parameters in the HMRF peak calling model.
+-O, output folder, which contains the output files of inferred peak status and parameters in the H-HMRF peak calling model.
 The example file is GM_output.

 The command lines for executing ***H-HMRF method*** in each of the two samples, GM12878 and IMR90, are <br>